 Please complete the New Client Form.
 Be present and timely for the session.
 Your horse should be in his/ her stall and relatively clean and dry.

 Once you are an established client it is not necessary to be present for an acupuncture session.
-A quiet stall is best for treatment to aid in relaxation and healing.
-Do not book your treatment during feeding times to prevent distraction.
+A quiet stall or area is best for treatment to aid in relaxation and healing.
+Please do not book your treatment during feeding times to prevent distraction.

 I am happy to send you a photo and notes from the session by email.

 Acupuncture is recommended every 1-2 weeks for acute symptoms and every 3-4 weeks for maintenance.
+The sessions may be customized to fit the needs of your animal based on tension, activity level, and need.
 To achieve the best results, sports massage may be completed after acupuncture.